cyanreg/cyanrip/README.md

  * Multi-disc album ripping
  * Able to encode to multiple formats in parallel
  * Able to embed in cover images to mp3, flac, aac and opus (both in mp4)
- * Provides and automatically verifies EAC CRC32, Accurip V1 and V2 checksums
+ * Provides and automatically verifies EAC CRC32, AccurateRip V1 and V2 checksums

 Compiling